MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 ### 6.5 Graph synchronization

 Nodes periodically exchange graph messages containing sync points for each chain's node ID, final round number, and final round hash.
+Every graph must pass signature verification using either the claimed author's current accepted/pledging consensus key or its key retained from an authenticated neighbor connection.
+This applies to direct and forwarded graphs, including graphs from non-consensus relayers; a configured seed ID alone is not a signature-verification exception.

+After authentication, `UpdateSyncPoint` separately decides whether the author may supply synchronization state.
+A receiver that is accepted or pledging admits graphs only from accepted/pledging nodes or configured seeds, even when the receiver also operates as a relayer.
+A receiver outside consensus can serve other authenticated clients.
+Rejection leaves sync-point state unchanged and prevents the graph from entering the peer synchronization queue, without disconnecting the relay carrying it.

-These messages carry a sender signature, which is checked when the sender is a ledger-known accepted or pledging node.
-A node compares the remote graph with its local graph, finds an earlier local topological cursor, and streams finalized snapshots forward.
+A graph signature authenticates the author's report, not the truth or freshness of its reported progress.
+For an admitted graph, a node compares the remote graph with its local graph, finds an earlier local topological cursor, and streams finalized snapshots forward.
 For every synchronized snapshot it sends the transaction envelopes first in a cache-only finalization-class bundle and then sends the signed snapshot.
 It also sends the head rounds for individual chains in the same transaction-first order so a lagging peer can close gaps without replaying the entire ledger.

 Synchronization reuses the same finalization verification path as live consensus.
 A peer does not trust a snapshot merely because another node sent it: it verifies the collective signature, historical signer set, round and reference rules, transaction bodies, and state transition before persistence.